helena-intel/openvino-genai-snap-example/README.md

 ## Limitations

-- This example currently only works for OpenVINO inference on CPU.
 - The example can by default only access models that are in (a subdirectory of) the user's $HOME directory.
 See the _Allow other directories_ section to allow other specific directories.
 It is not possible to allow all paths.

 ## Prerequisites